hatfieldlibrary/tagger/README.md

 The following deployment assumes that you have previously built and tested the application on your development machine.

    1. Copy the project to a location on the server.
 If you know what you are doing, you can omit unnecessary development files.
    2. Edit the details of the production environment in `config/environment.js`, including database access credentials, paths, and Google OAUTH2 credentials.
    3. Set the owner and group for project all files (including .* files) to the `node` user.
-4. Start `forever` via the init.d script (e.g. /sbin/service <script name> start).
+   4. Start `forever` via the init.d script (e.g. /sbin/service acomtagger start).
 If you are updating an existing installation, you should stop `forever` before replacing code and start again after the changes are made.

+### Oauth2 Authentication Configuration

+Access to the Tagger module is controlled by Google OAuth2.
+After a successful OAuth2 login, the `Users` table of the Tagger database is queried by the email address returned in the OAuth2 user profile.
+To access Tagger, the email address must be in the database.
+You will need to add this manually.

-## Configuration Params
+### Configuration Params

 Configuration file: config/environment.js

 - root: path set by module
 - port: Express port
-- db: database name
-- user: database user
-- password: database password
 - uid: Express system user
 - gid: Express system group
+- redisPort: port used by the redis session store (production environment only)
+- mysql.db: database name
+- mysql.user: database user
+- mysql.password: database password
-- mysql host: host name (e.g. libdb.willamette.edu)
+- mysql.host: host name (e.g. libdb.willamette.edu)
-- sync: Sequelize database initialization setting
+- mysql.dialect: the client type (mysql or mariadb)
 - convert: location of ImageMagick convert library
 - identify: location of ImageMagick identify library
 - taggerImageDir: path to tagger images
 - modulePath: path to the AngularJS module directory (app or dist)
 - googleClientId: the Google ID for this application (used by OAUTH2)
 - googleClientSecrect: Google secret (used by OAUTH2)
-- redis: sesion cache settings (experimental)
 - nodeEnv: current node environment (startup setting or default)